sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Key Management

-Key exchange mechanism is out of scope of this document, however every client SHOULD change their keys when new clients joins or leaves the call for forward secrecy and post compromise security.
+The key exchange mechanism is out of scope of this document; however, every client SHOULD change their keys when new clients join or leave the call for forward secrecy and post-compromise security.

 ## Replay

 The handling of replay is out of the scope of this document.
-However, senders MUST reject requests to encrypt multiple times with the same key and nonce, since several AEAD algorithms fail badly in such cases (see, e.g., {{Section 5.1.1 of RFC5116}}).
+However, senders MUST reject requests to encrypt multiple times with the same key and nonce since several AEAD algorithms fail badly in such cases (see, e.g., {{Section 5.1.1 of RFC5116}}).

-## Risks due to Short Tags
+## Risks Due to Short Tags

-The SFrame ciphersuites based on AES-CTR allow for the use of short authentication tags, which bring a higher risk that an attacker will be able to cause an SFrame receiver to accept an SFrame ciphertext of the attacker's choosing.
+The SFrame cipher suites based on AES-CTR allow for the use of short authentication tags, which bring a higher risk that an attacker will be able to cause an SFrame receiver to accept an SFrame ciphertext of the attacker's choosing.

-Assuming that the authentication properties of the ciphersuite are robust, the only attack that an attacker can mount is an attempt to find an acceptable (ciphertext, tag) combination through brute force.
+Assuming that the authentication properties of the cipher suite are robust, the only attack that an attacker can mount is an attempt to find an acceptable (ciphertext, tag) combination through brute force.
 Such a brute-force attack will have an expected success rate of the following form: